Ryunosuke-yo/final-wordpress-HTML2/README.md

 # final-wordpress
-final project for wordpress class
+final project for wordpress and HTML2 class